risk-first/website/menagerie/Software-Dependency-Risk.md

 There are a couple of ways to do this:

- - **Standards**:  If component **B** is a database, a queue, mail gateway or something else with a standard interface, then you're in luck.
+ - **Standards**:  if component **B** is a database, a queue, mail gateway or something else with a standard interface, then you're in luck.
 Write **A** to those standards, and find a cheap, simple implementation to test with.
 This gives you time to sort out exactly what implementation of **B** you're going for.
 This is not a great long-term solution, because obviously, you're not using the _real_ dependency- you might get surprised when the behaviour of the real component is subtly different.
 But it can reduce [Schedule Risk](Scarcity-Risk#schedule-risk) in the short-term.

- - **Coding To Interfaces**:  If standards aren't an option, but the surface area of **B** that **A** uses is quite small and obvious, you can write a small interface for it, and work behind that, using a [Mock](https://en.wikipedia.org/wiki/Mock_object) for **B** while you're waiting for finished component.
+ - **Coding To Interfaces**:  if standards aren't an option, but the surface area of **B** that **A** uses is quite small and obvious, you can write a small interface for it, and work behind that, using a [Mock](https://en.wikipedia.org/wiki/Mock_object) for **B** while you're waiting for finished component.
 Write the interface to cover only what **A** _needs_, rather than everything that **B** _does_ in order to minimise the risk of [Leaky Abstractions](https://en.wikipedia.org/wiki/Leaky_abstraction).

 ![Coding to a standard on an interface breaks the dependency on unwritten software](images/generated/risks/software-dependency/unwritten-mitigation.png)